143 - Modify any WinPE OS without changing the source files using PEStartup

 How to add PEStartup to your bootable USB drive

-1. Download the .zip file and extract it to the root of your USB drive.
+1. Download the .zip file (see bottom of page) and extract it to the root of your USB drive.

 OR - for a version with PortableApps already added, download the PEStartup_Papps version.